azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

   {% endbubble %}

   {% bubble Kanata %}
-    Fumu, so that’s why he was acting like a “kiss up”.
+    Fumu, so that’s why he was acting like a “suck up”.

     I don’t like it, the feeling of being used you know?
   {% endbubble %}